Rizz071/JobStack/README.md

 # Job Stack
 ## _Resume submission tracking application_

-Dillinger will be a cloud-enabled, mobile-ready, offline-storage compatible, ReactJS- and ExpressJS-powered web application.
+Job Stack will be a cloud-enabled, mobile-ready, ReactJS- and ExpressJS-powered web application.
 - Easily add a record of applying for a job opening.
 - You will always be informed about the submitted applications and won't submit an application twice.